intel/llvm/sycl/doc/design/PropagateCompilerFlagsToRuntime.md

 kernel features [design document](https://github.com/intel/llvm/blob/sycl/sycl/doc/design/OptionalDeviceFeatures.md#changes-to-the-post-link-tool).
 The `sycl-post-link` tool also adds a new property into the `SYCL/misc properties` property set for each device code module.
 This entry will be used to store the optimization level.
-Name of this property is 'optLevel' and the value is stored as a 32-bit integer.
-If there is a module where user did not specify an optimization module, there is no new entry in the property set.
+Name of this property is `optLevel` and the value is stored as a 32-bit integer.
+If there is a module where the user did not specify an optimization module, there is no new entry in the property set.

 ### Changes to the SYCL runtime